Wirt4/mmix-simulator/docs/service_architecture.md

   Why it won't work
     It's simple here, but inheritance can quickly get abused, especially in a duck typed way.
   Why this way is better
-   Only uses a parent classe to define an interface, and at this point it's more for self-documenting code than anything else.
+   Only uses a parent class to define an interface, and at this point it's more for self-documenting code than anything else.

 ##  Diagram
 ```mermaid